opsschool/curriculum/index.rst

 Welcome to the Ops School curriculum documentation site.

-Ops School is a comprehensive program to help you learn to be an operations engineer.
+Ops School is a comprehensive program that will help you learn to be an operations engineer.
-Operations engineers are highly skilled people who manage the computer systems of business businesses big and small, as well as the various computer, network and security systems that allow the Internet to work.
+Operations engineers are highly skilled people who manage the computer systems of businesses big and small, as well as the various computer, network and security systems that allow the Internet to work.

 Since the early 1990's, operations engineers have been in high demand.
 As a result, these positions often offer high salaries and long term job security.